websitefingerprinting/wfd-gan/README.md

 t + normal(0,1) * kernel_std,
 ```
 where *t* is randomly sampled from the 1,000,000 time gaps.
-Remember to convert back to seconds from the log values.
+Remember to convert back to second from the log values.